Citadis 100

-Alstom Citadis 100 are two series of low-floor trams from the Citadis family, produced at Konstal's plant in Chorzów from 1999 to 2001.
+The Citadis 100 are two series of low-floor trams from the Citadis family, produced at Konstal's plant in Chorzów from 1999 to 2001.
 A total of 21 units were built, currently operated in Gdańsk (4 units) and the Silesian Interurbans (17 units).

 History

 In 1995, Konstal produced its first tram featuring a low-floor section (around 25%) – the two-section model 112N.
 A single unit was made and sold to Warsaw.
 In 1997, Konstal produced another partially low-floor tram model (around 15%) – the three-section 114Na, with two units sold to Gdańsk.

 In 1998, Konstal, in cooperation with Warsaw Trams, developed further prototypes of low-floor trams – one unit of the 116N model and two units of the 116Na model.
 From 1998 to 2000, 26 serial units of the 116Na/1 model were produced.
 These trams consisted of three sections and had approximately 60% low-floor area.

 Building on the experience from the production of these trams, particularly the 116Na type, Konstal developed a new tram family – the Citadis 100, specifically designed for the Polish market (in 1997, Konstal was acquired by the French Alstom corporation).